Skip to main content

 Back pain in pregnancy - Back pain

 Back pain is common in pregnancy.
-It is caused by changes to your body to accommodate your growing baby.
-You can change and support your posture to help improve lower back pain.
+It is caused by changes in your body to accommodate your growing baby.
+You can help improve lower back pain by changing and supporting your posture.

-Non-urgent advice: Talk to your GP or midwife if:
+Non-urgent advice: Contact your GP or midwife if:

-• your back is very painful and affecting your quality of life
+• your back is very painful and it's affecting your quality of life

 you have back pain and you: